it-at-m/refarch-templates/docs/develop.md

 - Reset and migrate: `mvn flyway:clean flyway:migrate -Dflyway.cleanDisabled=false`

 To maintain your migration files check the folder `db.migration` inside the `resources` folder of the Java project.
-For more information about how to work with Flyway, checkout it's [Getting Started guide](https://documentation.red-gate.com/flyway/getting-started-with-flyway)
+For more information about how to work with Flyway, checkout its [Getting Started guide](https://documentation.red-gate.com/flyway/getting-started-with-flyway)

 ### App Switcher